Julian-Sam/SML-with-Assertions/README.md

 To run the program, you need to use the following commands to test you files:

-* To run the parser open and terminal and navigate to the filepath of this folder.
+* To run the parser open any terminal and navigate to this folders filepath.
 Add the sml files you want to test into this folder and run the following command.

 filepath>> python parse.py -f sample1.sml sample2.sml ...  -c sources.cm